-Within the 12 credit hours of specialized study, participants must select courses from any of the three broad categories of social justice classes listed under the general certificate requirements.
+Within the 12 credit hours of specialized study, participants must select courses from social justice classes listed under the general certificate requirements.
 Note: LL.M. students are not eligible to apply for certificates.

 International and Comparative Law

 The 12 credit hours of specialized study must be taken from the International Law Curriculum.